numbats/learnr/slides/chapter5_02_dplyr.md

 When we do left join with our `homework1` and `homework2` gradebooks, we will only consider those students who submitted homework 1 and look for their marks in homework 2.
-Melinda’s result will not be included in the join even though she has submitted her homework 2, while Daisy will have `NA` showing as the missing value.
+Melinda's result will not be included in the join even though she has submitted her homework 2, while Daisy will have `NA` showing as the missing value.